Donté Greene: Early life

-College career and statistics
+College career

 In his freshman year of college, Greene started all 35 games he appeared in and led Syracuse in scoring with 17.7 points to go along with 7.2 rebounds per game.
 He became the first Syracuse freshmen since Carmelo Anthony to lead Syracuse in scoring, while setting a new SU freshmen record for 3-pointers in one season, notching 90, surpassing Gerry McNamara, who previously held the record with 85.
 Greene also led Syracuse with 57 blocks.
 He was named to the Big East All-Rookie Team.

 Greene had 19 points and 13 rebounds in an 85–73 Syracuse victory over Seton Hall on March 5, 2008.
 Greene also scored a season-high 27 points in an 87–81 NIT win over Robert Morris on March 18, 2008.

 Greene struggled in Big East play, where he shot just 28.6 percent (40-for-140) from downtown.
 While he led Syracuse in scoring, he also took more shots than anyone on the team, and had more turnovers (91) than assists (71).
 He was also criticized for his poor shot selection and porous defense.
 Greene and Jonny Flynn were the country's second-highest scoring freshman duo.
 In April 2008, Greene declared himself eligible for the NBA draft.